 The IRS believes in a mandatory competency standard for federal tax return preparers.
 To this end, legislation continues to be the priority of the IRS.
-The Annual Filing Season Program recognizes the efforts of unenrolled return preparers to improve their professional competency through continuing education.
-Anyone with a PTIN can prepare a federal tax return, but for those preparers with a PTIN who also work to ready themselves for the filing season through educational efforts, the program affords them a level of differentiation from the rest of the marketplace.
+The Annual Filing Season Program recognizes the efforts of unenrolled return preparers who improve their professional competency through continuing education.
+Anyone with a PTIN can prepare a federal tax return.
+However, some preparers with a PTIN work to ready themselves for the filing season through educational efforts, The program differentiates these preparers from the rest of the marketplace.

-Becoming a Annual Filing Season Program participant offers you two main benefits:
+Benefits of Becoming a Annual Filing Season Program participant

 - Representing clients before the IRS.
 The representation rights of return preparers were changed beginning in 2016.
 Attorneys, CPAs, and enrolled agents will continue to be the only tax professionals with unlimited representation rights.
-However, PTIN holders without an AFSP – Record of Completion or other professional credential will not be allowed to represent clients before the IRS.
-AFSP participants can represent clients whose returns they prepared and signed, but only before revenue agents, customer service representatives, and similar IRS employees, including the Taxpayer Advocate Service.
+PTIN holders who did not have professional credentials, will not be allowed to represent clients before the IRS.
+AFSP participants, however, can represent clients whose returns they prepared and signed.
+This includes representation before revenue agents, customer service representatives, and similar IRS employees, including the Taxpayer Advocate Service.

 To obtain an Annual Filing Season Program – Record of Completion a return preparer must obtain 18 hours of continuing education from an IRS-approved CE Provider.
 The hours must include:

 - 6 hour Annual Federal Tax Refresher course and examination (this course is only available from June 1 to December 31 each year),

 - 2 hours of ethics, and